 - How to do E-A-T SEO and create content that Google wants?

-What are Google Search Quality Rater Guidelines?
+What Are Google Search Quality Rater Guidelines?

-Improving search quality has been a top priority for Google as far as I can remember, and analyzing top SERPs is an intricate part of the process.
+Improving search quality has been a top priority for Google, and analyzing top SERPs is an intricate part of the process.

 After studying the SERPs, these Search Quality Raters share their feedback with Google.
-Based on it, the search engine determines what changes are necessary to make the search more useful.
+Based on it, the search engine determines the necessary changes to make the search more useful.

+E-E-A-T was originally E-A-T until December 2022.
 E-A-T stands for Expertise, Authoritativeness, and Trustworthiness.
 It has been part of Google Quality Rater Guidelines since 2014.

-What is EAT in SEO?
+What Does EEAT Mean in SEO?

-It is a crucial characteristic of a High quality page.
+It is a crucial characteristic of a High-quality page.

-Is EAT a New Google Ranking Factor?
+Is E-A-T A New Google Ranking Factor?

-E-A-T improves Page Quality (PQ) but does that make it a Google Ranking Factor?
+E-A-T improves Page Quality (PQ), but does that make it a Google Ranking Factor?
 Danny Sullivan, Google’s Public Liaison of Search, has an answer:

 Danny talks about two scenarios to explain whether E-A-T is a ranking factor or not.

 In the first scenario, he explains that E-A-T is not a ranking factor from a technical point of view.
 Wonder what that means?
-Let me explain.

 For example, Speed.
-Computers can study how much time it takes for the server to receive the first byte of information from any web page or website.
+Computers can study how long it takes the server to receive the first byte of information from any web page or website.

 Google engineers tweak the algorithm and share the search results with search quality raters, who are not informed (sometimes) about the change.
-Once they analyze it based on Google Quality Rater Guidelines, they share their feedback with Google.
+Once they analyze it based on Google EAT Guidelines, they share their feedback with Google.
 Then, based on their feedback, Google decides whether to implement the algorithm changes or not.

-So, is E-A-T a new Google Ranking Factor?
+So, is Google E-A-T a new Google Ranking Factor?
 It’s hard to give a definitive answer which is accurate and not misleading.

-Do websites receive a Google EAT Score?
+Do Websites Receive a Google EAT Score?